What Causes Short Sightedness?

 By Author: Alex J Shortt

 The degree and severity of short-sightedness varies between people and can range from mild to high myopia where a person’s vision is significantly affected.
+Read on as our experts discuss the reasons for short-sightedness and how you can improve your sight.

 Download Information Pack